 For product managers looking for clever ways to boost engagement and reduce churn across their products, pollen count data feeds and personalized insights has been found to transform historical interaction with certain types of products and applications.

 By integrating attractive pollen heatmaps and personalized recommendations, to their allergy-suffering customers, allergy-leader ALK improved their app churn rate by 50%!

-For healthcare providers, hyper-local historical, live and forecast pollen data can also help to plan where and when medical supplies will be needed and where to prioritize marketing activity.
+Today, location-specific pollen data can be correlated with real product use and individual behavior to develop solutions that are more personalized to the user.
+For healthcare providers, hyper-local historical, live, and forecast pollen data can also help to plan where and when medical supplies will be needed and where to prioritize marketing activity.